tuomaslin/lunches.py/README.md

-# Script to show what food for lunch is around Keilaniemi
+# Small project to search for lunch menus near to you